Filing Student Code of Conduct Charges

 File charges or mediation?

-If you are experiencing problems the Office of Student Conduct may be able to assist you without filing formal charges.
+If you are experiencing problems with a student the Dean of Students Office may be able to assist you in filing a student conduct incident report.
 Contact the office to make an appointment to discuss options such mediation to resolve a dispute.
 However, members of the campus community have the right to file Student Code of Conduct charges when they feel they have been subject to inappropriate conduct.

 How do I file charges?

-In order to file conduct charges against another student an Incident Report must be submitted to the Office of Student Conduct in room 262 of the McFarland Student Union.
-Refer to the Student Conduct Office within the Dean of Students Office for reporting options and forms.
+In order to file conduct charges against another student an Incident Report must be submitted to the Dean of Students Office in room 119 Stratton Administration Center.
+Refer to the student conduct homeage for reporting options and forms.

 Submitting an Incident Report